lukejlackey/slauth-kit/README.md

 # 🦥 Slauth-Kit

 **Slauth-Kit** is a plug-and-play authentication backend designed for small devs on tight budgets.
-It runs in AWS, handles user login with a C# API w/ JWT, and uses MongoDB for storage.
+It runs in AWS, handles user login with a .NET API w/ JWT, and uses MongoDB for storage.

 ---